cop3402fall19/syllabus/projects/project3.md

 - All variable declarations are in the same scope, i.e., any declarations inside of a compound statement must be unique for the entire program.

 - For both if statements and while loops, the conditional expressions is first computed and then tested to determine whether the enter the branch.
 For while loops, the conditional expression is also recomputed before reentering the body.
 If false, the body is not reentered.
 For if-then-else, the else body is entered if the result of the conditional expression is false.
 Only one of the then branch or the else branch can be executed.

+- Resolve the dangling-else problem by associating an ELSE branch with the closest previous IF branch.